This pan-seared octopus with lemon pepper seasoning braised until tender, then seared. It's perfect for your next food adventure!

 Braising the Octopus:

 - In a large heavy pot (such as a cast iron Dutch oven), place octopus, wine, peppercorns, lemon cut in half, salt, bay leaves, and garlic.
-Add water until octopus is covered with water by 1" (or try-- it will float).
-Cover pot and bring to a boil over medium-high heat.
+Add water until octopus is covered with water by 1" (or try, it will float).
+Cover pot and bring to a simmer over medium heat.

 - In a heavy pan, heat olive oil on medium high heat until oil ripples.
 Sear octopus about 2-3 minutes per side.
 Serve with lemon or orange wedges.